SaadAhmad123/GenAI-Architecture-Learnings/README.md

 This enhanced scenario provides a clearer explanation of the system's design, goals, and implementation strategy, making it easier for team members to understand and implement the chatbot system effectively.

-**Implementation**

-This can now be implemented easily

-- Set up the API gateway to enforce a rate limit of 200 requests per minute.
-- Configure the function after the API gateway to limit input prompts to 400 tokens and history size of 900 token.
-- The function should fetch only the most relevent 3000 tokens of context and then send it all to the model with `max_tokens` field set to 400 tokens

 ## Conclusion